H-Fontaine/Rust-matrix/README.md

 # Matrix

-### A lib for matrix useful operations
+### A library for matrix useful operations

-Built with the purpose to speed up the devellopment of the neural network : https://github.com/Pyrrhos512/Rust-neural
+Built with the purpose to speed up the devellopment of the [neural network](https://github.com/Pyrrhos512/Rust-neural)